VETS 2 Pricing

 These rates apply only to time-and-materials and labor-hour orders.
 They are inclusive of work within the Contiguous United States and already include the US Government security classification up through the Secret level.
 They do not include the 0.75 percent contract access fee.

 Distinct rates were established for Government Site and Contractor Site.
 Please review the appropriate tab within the VETS 2 Pricing Worksheet [XLSX - 5 MB].
+The description for each VETS 2 labor category can be found within the VETS 2 Labor Category Listing [PDF - 95 KB].

 All contract holders must be provided a fair opportunity to be considered for all orders in accordance with Federal Acquisition Regulation (FAR) 16.505 unless an exception applies.
 Exceptions include an urgent need, only one capable awardee, and a logical follow-on to an order already issued under the contract.
 The full list of exceptions is in FAR 16.505(b)(2)(i)).
 You must document exceptions.